krystal/crumbs/README.md

 }
 ```

-You can import the Crumbs stylesheet with the following snippet:
+You can import the minified Crumbs stylesheet with the following snippet:

 `import "krystal-crumbs/dist/main.css"`